Oral Cancer Screenings Houston

 • The exam can be completed at the end of a routine appointment

-• Biopsies can be tested immediately or after 2 weeks, depending on the severity
+• Biopsies can be tested immediately or after two weeks, depending on the severity

 • Getting regularly screened can decrease the cost of oral cancer treatment when the disease is detected early